 What is it?

-This is an inline skate relay race, where teams of 2 or more skaters will compete for top honors by skating a total of 8 laps around the park (42K), one skater at a time, in the least amount of total skate time.
+This is a quad skate relay race, where teams of 2 or more quad skaters will compete for top honors by skating a total of 8 laps around the park (42K), one skater at a time, in the least amount of total skate time.

 - Objective: The aim of the race is to skate 8 laps around the park (42K) in the least amount of time.
 Since the race is a team relay, only one team member can skate at a time.
 The rest of the team should wait for their turn.

 - Start time: The race starts at 7:00 AM sharp.
 Only one team member per team sill start.

 - Only one team member can skate at a time holding the timing chip baton.

 - Skaters and their teams choose how many laps each skater completes.
 Some teams will rotate the skaters every lap, some teams will skate a few laps at a time.
 The order and number of times each skater on your team skates is entirely up to your team, just make sure the skater who is actively doing the lap has the baton with the timing chip.

 - The teams must pass the baton after the finish line, in the “feed zone”.
 Only the skater getting ready to skate the next leg of the relay can be on the race course.
 The rest of the team should be out of the way.
 Teams will be penalized if they are found blocking the finish line.